-As bananas age, they become sweeter and develop a much stronger banana flavor, which makes the best banana bread.
+Interestingly, as bananas ripen, they become sweeter and develop a much stronger flavor, which is perfect for creating the best banana bread.

-Although these muffins can be reheated for a few seconds in a microwave, I think they are best the first day I bake them.
-However, if you have leftovers, I recommend keeping them in the refrigerator because very ripe bananas baked into bread will start to ferment in a closed container.
+Although these muffins can be reheated in the microwave for a quick snack, I believe they taste best on the day they’re baked.
+If you happen to have leftovers, storing them in the refrigerator is key, as very ripe bananas in baked goods can start to ferment when kept in a closed, airtight container.
+I hope you thoroughly enjoy making and savoring these banana muffins!

 - 2 cups all-purpose flour